Home Desserts Cookies Lemon Drop Cookies

 • Icing:

-• Preheat the oven to 350 degrees F. Line a cookie sheet with parchment paper.
+• Preheat the oven to 350 degrees Fahrenheit.
+Line a cookie sheet with parchment paper.

-• In a large bowl, beat together the butter and 1 cup powdered sugar with an electric mixer on medium speed.
+• In a large bowl, beat together the butter and powdered sugar with an electric mixer on medium speed.
 Stir in flour, cornstarch, lemon zest, and vanilla and mix well.
+If the dough is dry, add the lemon juice.

 • Form the dough into 3/4-inch balls and place them on the prepared cookie sheet about 1 1/2 inches apart.
 Flatten them a little with your palm.